-Dornsife Associate Professor of Urban Health, Co-Director of the Urban Health Collaborative
+Dornsife Associate Professor of Urban Health and Associate Dean for Education

 Epidemiology and Biostatistics, Urban Health Collaborative